St. Louis Society for the Blind and Visually Impaired

 Mission

-St. Louis Society for the Blind & Visually Impaired enhances independence, empowers individuals and enriches the lives of people who are visually impaired or blind.
+St. Louis Society for the Blind and Visually Impaired enhances independence, empowers individuals and enriches the lives of people who are visually impaired or blind.

 Organization Data